 The Fund's exposure to any asset class, country or geographic region will vary from time to time as the weightings of the securities within the Index change, and the Fund may not be invested in each country or geographic region at all times.
-Bloomberg Index Services Limited (the "Index Provider") will generally deem an issuer to be located in a developed market country based on several factors related to economic development, market size and liquidity, and capital market structure.
-The Index is calculated as a total return index in U.S. dollars.
+Bloomberg Index Services Limited (the "Index Provider") will generally deem an issuer to be located in an emerging market country based on several factors related to economic development, market size and liquidity, and capital market structure.
+The Index is calculated as a net total return index in U.S. dollars.

 The Index is normally reconstituted on a semi-annual basis in March and September and rebalanced on a quarterly basis.
 New securities from initial public offerings generally must have traded for at least three months before the semi-annual reconstitution date to be considered for inclusion in the Index.
-Securities subject to US Office of Financial Assets Control, US Department of Defense United States, United Nations, United Kingdom or European Union sanctions may not be eligible for inclusion in the Index.
-Securities incorporated, listed and/or with a country of risk pointing to a country subject to comprehensive economic sanctions may also not be eligible for inclusion in the Index.
+Securities subject to United States, United Nations, United Kingdom or European Union sanctions may not be eligible for inclusion in the Index.
 Index Components impacted by such sanctions will be dropped from the Index as soon as practically possible.